FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 2.rst

 3. Schematize channel;

-4. Channel boundary condition;
+4. Channel boundary conditions;

 5. Create culverts;

-6. Set up control parameters and export project;
+6. Interpolate the channel;

-7. Interpolate the channel;
+7. Export the project;

-8. Import the new data;
+8. Test Run and fix the channel bank.

-9. Run the FLO-2D model.
+9. Final run and recovery point.

 Step 1: Open QGIS and load the project
 ______________________________________